Zilliqa/ZRC/README.md

 **Finalized** - a finalized version of the ZRC that has been in the **Ready** state for at least 2 weeks **and** any technical changes that were requested have been addressed by the author.

-**Implemented** (Core) - a finalized version of the ZRC that the Core Devs have decided to implement and release.
+**Implemented** - a finalized version of the ZRC that the Core Devs have decided to implement and release.